-Pelagic Research Services needs to operate their Odysseus ROV at depths up to 6000m.
+Pelagic Research Services needs to operate their Odysseus ROV in the deep ocean.
 Accuracy in navigation is crucial during time-sensitive missions in challenging environments.

-Nortek's DVL1000 paired with a high-quality INS enables Odysseys to operate at great depths and very close to the seabed.
+Nortek's DVL1000 paired with a high-quality INS enables the Odysseus ROV to operate at great depths and very close to the seabed.
 Its high accuracy and easy integration make missions simpler and more efficient.

-Pelagic is able to work with organizations to successfully investigate deep-sea phenomena, such as hydrothermal vents, using their ROV technology.
+Pelagic Research Services is able to work with organizations to successfully investigate deep-sea phenomena, such as hydrothermal vents, using their ROV.

 Pelagic Research Services, based in Cape Cod, Massachusetts, USA, has been carving out a niche in the remotely operated vehicle (ROV) market with its versatile Odysseus vehicle, which can carry out a wide variety of duties despite its small footprint.